On damped second-order gradient systems: Structural results: lower bounds for desingularizing functions of functions

 \end{proof*}

 \begin{rmk} (a) Note that if $G\not\in C^2$ then~\eqref{low} does not hold.
-Indeed, take $G(u)=u^\frac32$ and $\vphi(s)=s^\frac23$ as a (semi-algebraic) counter-example. \\ (b) When we omit the assumption that $0$ is a non trivial critical point, $G$ vanishes in a neighborhood of $0$ and the result is not true in general since any concave increasing function adequately regular is desingularizing for $G.$ However a function $\vphi(s)=\mathrm O(\sqrt{s})$ can still be chosen as a desingularizing function.
-Hence {\em for a given $C^2$ definable function we can always assume that all the desingularizing functions at all point satisfy $\vphi^\p(s)\ge c\frac{1}{\sqrt{s}}$, locally for some positive constant $c.$} \end{rmk}
+Indeed, take $G(u)=u^\frac32$ and $\vphi(s)=s^\frac23$ as a (semi-algebraic) counter-example. \\ (b) When we omit the assumption that $0$ is a nontrivial critical point, \textit{i.e.} $0\in\inte\crit G,$ then $G$ vanishes in a neighborhood of $0.$ In that case, the result is not true in general since any concave increasing function adequately regular is desingularizing for $G.$ However a function $\vphi(s)=c\sqrt{s}$ can still be chosen as a desingularizing function. \\ Hence, {\em for an arbitrary $C^2$ definable function, we can always assume that for any critical point, the corresponding desingularizing function satisfies $\vphi^\p(s)\ge c\frac{1}{\sqrt{s}}$ $($locally for some positive constant $c).$} \end{rmk}